beemorris/beemorris.github.io/_pages/about.md

 I am a Ph.D. student at Indiana University.
 I major in Computational Linguistics with a minor in Informatics.
 My current research interests are Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.

-I currently lead a Dependency Parsing Reading Group at IU.
+I lead a [Dependency Parsing Reading Group](https://docs.google.com/document/d/1m_NLTttIvRnCa3rYkS4ZtJKIixNQXjSRAwJGfi49L98/edit?usp=sharing) at IU.

 I earned my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
 I am currently working on my qualifying exams.
 One will focus on corpus linguistics and the other on improving Swedish dependency parsing.